Design Meets Biomechanics

 Biomechanics and design might seem like separate fields.
-But Alyssa Cox is mixing those two passions to find a career in athletic apparel and footwear innovation after graduating from NC State in December with a bachelor’s of science in mechanical engineering with an art and design major.
+But Alyssa Cox is mixing those two passions to find a career in athletic apparel and footwear innovation after graduating from NC State in December with a bachelor’s of science in mechanical engineering with an art and design minor.

 Cox was already interested in math, science and engineering when she came to NC State, and she found studying the body’s movement in forces of motion intriguing.
 As a personal trainer at Wellness and Recreation, she enjoyed getting to work closely with athletes to up their game.
 She discovered a love for product development while interning at Rogue Fitness, a manufacturer in strength and conditioning equipment.

 “I’d like to combine those two different passions of mine in a career,” she said.